LiamJCates/Programming-Notes/Algorithms/AlgorithmDesign/Design.md

 Conceptual Design
+The purpose of any application is to get some data as input, process or operate on it, and then provide suitable data as output.

 Most generally, an algorithm is a set of rules that precisely defines a sequence of operations to achieve a result.